 - Keep plants within the boundaries of your plot

 e.
-Temporary gardening structures such as trellises are allowed, but they must meet the following criteria:
+Temporary gardening structures are allowed, but they must meet the following criteria:

 - Do not encroach upon paths, community spaces, or neighboring plots